AUSTRIA: EISRIESENWELT CAVE

-Eisriesenwelt Cave operates from May to October.
-Make sure to check the current opening hours of the cave, ticket office and the cable car timetable before arrival.
-They may vary dependently on the month.
-The combined ticket for an adult for a cave tour and cable car ride (both ways) is €28,00.
-Alternatively, you can purchase a ticket for a cave tour or cable car ride only.
-No reservations are taken.
-Therefore, waiting times can’t be avoided at high season.
-In addition, it’s not allowed to take any photographs in the cave.
+Eisriesenwelt Cave operates from the beginning of May till the end of October.
+Make sure to check the current opening hours of the cave, ticket office and the current cable car timetable before arrival.
+They may vary depending on the month.
+The combined ticket for an adult for a cave tour and cable car ride (both ways) is 35€ at the ticket office or 32€ if you purchase it online.
+Alternatively, you can buy a ticket for a cave tour or cable car ride only.
+Longer waiting times can’t be avoided, especially in high season.
+The guided tour lasts around 1 hour.
+Unfortunately, you are not allowed to take any photographs or videos inside the cave.

 It’s an ice cave, so it must be cold inside, right?
 In fact, it’s never more than 0°C, even in summer.
 A warm jacket, gloves and a beanie are essential.
 I clearly remember the moment when the guide opened the cave gate.
 The cool air from the cave met the warm air outside, and this caused a very strong, freezing cold wind blow.
 I have never experienced something like that before!
 In addition to that, make sure to have sturdy shoes on.
 They are recommended as the path in the cave may be slippery and there are many steps to climb.
 A torch is not necessary.
 You will be given a hand-held Davy lamp to light up the path in the cave.

 This is all you need to know about Eisriesenwelt Cave in Austria.
 Are you going to take a hike or a cable car ride to the cave?
 Let me know by leaving a comment below!